lekrsu/shfw-walkthrough/README.md

 #### Recommended Field Weakening Settings

-From the author's experience and testing, it's recommended to keep the initial value at 0 and adjust the other parameters to achieve around 30-35A of requested flux.
+As per my experience and testing, it's recommended to keep the initial value at 0 and adjust the other parameters to achieve around 30-35A of requested flux.
 This range is believed to provide the best riding experience while balancing performance and safety.

 #### Application to Scooter Models